Home

 Create an inviting path to the pool entry fencing.
 Make the area a desired place to go to.
 Consider an arbor with vines growing over it as part of the swimming pool fencing.
 This might be viewed from your patio or home and it can be a lovely architectural element.
 How about a beautiful gate?
 There are many attractive ones available, such as a moon gate.
 The idea is to make the swimming pool landscape area a special one.

-Placing fencing around the pool is less expensive, since less fencing is actually used.
-It is also is very safe, as the pool area is enclosed.
-The pool safety fence prevents entry into the pool area.
+Placing fencing around the pool is less expensive since less fencing is needed.
+It is also very safe as the pool area is enclosed and you can only enter through a self closing gate.

 Different municipalities have different pool codes and swimming pool fence requirements.
 There are many that require a house alarm to go off upon opening doors if your fencing is not securely around the pool.
 In addition, there are different code requirements as to fence heights.
 Check with the zoning department where you reside regarding the pool safety fence.